pgaskin/push-signed-commits/README.md

     - The `core.autocrlf` option will be applied consistently (since git does it when adding to the index).
     - Uses plumbing commands (e.g., `diff-tree` vs `diff`) to avoid being affected by the local git config.
     - Supports [unusual](https://git-scm.com/docs/git-config#Documentation/git-config.txt-corequotePath) filenames with special characters (newlines, tabs, quotes, backslashes, non-printable characters, etc) by using null-terminated output.
-- High-quality implementation:
-  - Much more error checking and validation than other similar tools.
-  - Minimal implementation.
+- Cross-platform support.
-  - No dependencies other than the native git command.
-  - Comprehensive cross-platform test suite.
-  - 100% hand-coded and tested.
+  - Automatically tested with multiple node versions on Windows, macOS, and Linux.
+  - Commited file contents are not affected by `core.autocrlf`.
+  - Subprocess arguments are handled correctly.
+  - Only host dependency is node (at least 24) and git (at least 2.24, released on 2019-11-04).
+- All input is validated and all errors are checked.
 - Automatically retries failed API calls.
 - Supports automatically creating and revoking an app installation token.
+- 100% hand-coded and tested.

 ### Limitations